Becky Bloomwood: Confessions of a Shopaholic

 In The Secret Dreamworld of a Shopaholic (also known as Confessions of a Shopaholic in the US), Becky works as a financial journalist.
-Although she has significant debts, such as an overdraft and credit card debt, nothing stops her from purchasing new clothes, shoes and other things which she purchases impulsively.
-As a result, her flatmate and best friend, Susan Cleath-Stuart (commonly referred to as Suze) has to keep an eye on her spending.
+Although she has significant debts, such as an overdraft and credit card debt, nothing stops her from purchasing new clothes, shoes, and other things, which she purchases impulsively.
+As a result, her flatmate and best friend, Susan Cleath-Stuart (commonly referred to as Suze), has to keep an eye on her spending.
 On the other hand, Suze knows that Becky does not have enough money to pay her share of the council tax and even tears up a cheque written by Becky.
 Becky meets PR mogul Luke Brandon of Brandon Communications.

 While hiding away in Surrey, Becky discovers her kindly neighbors, Martin and Janice, are facing financial trouble due to an absentminded advice she gave them involving Flagstaff Life's takeover.
-Her boss, Phillip, Alicia and even everyone talked about it, but she hardly been paying attention and being more focused on doing her nails.
-Feeling guilty for her culpability in making Martin and Janice to miss out on thousands of pounds in a windfall resulting from a bank takeover, Becky sets out to make things right.
-She writes an article to "The Daily World" that exposes Flagstaff Life's duplicity in defrauding their customers.
+Her boss, Phillip, Alicia, and even everyone talked about it, but she had hardly been paying attention and was more focused on doing her nails.
+Feeling guilty for her culpability in making Martin and Janice miss out on thousands of pounds in a windfall resulting from a bank takeover, Becky sets out to make things right.
+She writes an article for The Daily World that exposes Flagstaff Life's duplicity in defrauding their customers.
 The article is a success, and leads to Becky appearing on a daytime television show, The Morning Coffee.
 Unfortunately, Becky did not know that the bank was a client of Luke Brandon's PR firm.
 Luke is angry with her, believing she wrote the article just to get back at him for treating her poorly at Harrods.
 Becky and Luke square off during her appearance on The Morning Coffee.
 After successfully convincing Luke about Flagstaff Life's defrauding their customers, he concedes that she was right.
 He announces that Brandon Communications will no longer be representing that bank.

-At the end of the first book, Becky is offered a regular spot on a hit morning TV show as a financial advice guru and she helps a caller with her financial problems.
+At the end of the first book, Becky is offered a regular spot on a hit morning TV show as a financial advice guru, and she helps a caller with her financial problems.
 Becky finally faces Derek Smeath and asks him to help her with her financial problems.
-She also begins dating Luke and they spend the night at the Ritz Hotel.
+She also begins dating Luke, and they spend the night at the Ritz Hotel.

-The setup of the template is explained in this story...how Becky Bloomwood, a clever and creative girl with an addiction to shopping, gets herself in over her head, but when she makes her comeback, she's often able to help family and friends in the process.
-When push comes to shove, her loved ones are her treasures, which is why Becky Bloomwood is so beloved.
+Becky Bloomwood frequently faces financial trouble because of her shopping habits.
+While she struggles with debt, the plot usually involves her finding ways to resolve those problems, often helping her friends and family at the same time.
+When she is focused on shopping, the stories emphasize her loyalty to her family and friends.
+This combination of traits has made her a popular character with readers of the Shopaholic series.